 >Lesson Learned.
 The sabbatical is a way to buy yourself time to pause and widen your options before you decide what’s next.
 Let that process unfold slowly.

 Eventually the sabbatical has to end — what’s your plan?

 Depending on how long of a financial runway you have, you can be flexible on the end date for your sabbatical.
 But it will have to end, eventually.
 It’s a good idea to have some plan for easing back into what’s next.
 If you took the time to be creative, curious, and let time work, you’ll definitely emerge with lots of options and ideas.

 Be real with yourself to consider how much time you might need to take to explore these options before you take action.
 It’s going to take time once you do decide what’s next to implement your goals.

 If you have a job that allows for a set leave of absence or sabbatical, it will still take time to get back into the swing of things when you go back to work.
 If you end up choosing to change jobs or careers, the recruiting process could take time.
 If you end up wanting to set up a side consulting business so you can make a few extra bucks and extend your sabbatical further, it may take time to get a new client.
 If you start a full-fledged business you will need time to break even.
 Don’t forget about funding the transition period between the end of your functional sabbatical and the “what’s next.”

 >Lesson Learned: Journal, play, explore.
 But set the expectation now that it’s going to take some time to transition back to real life once your sabbatical is over.
 If you’ve already burned through your funds and haven’t planned for this transition period, you may have to make decisions that aren’t aligned with the things you discovered on sabbatical.

+An Expanded version of this article can be found in Chapter 9 of my book, The Resiliency Effect.
 Have you been considering taking a break from work or a sabbatical?
 What are the things getting in the way of taking that action?